MuhammadAsifAdnan/js/JS.md

 Only use const with primitive/immutables

 # Hoisting
+-its not a real thing.
+JS engine does not hoist, it does not move around things. english metaphor that we discovered the idea of lexical scoping, without thinking about lexical scoping.
 JS code execution process-> two steps first pass -> compilation (parsing) second pass -> execution